lukaszmadrzynski/Website-Update/content/pages/ecotours/shangri-la.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >+
+        text: >
-          Immerse yourself in the **authentic and traditional countryside lifestyle** of local ethnic
+          Gain exclusive, behind-the-scenes insights into local conservation efforts with a

-          minorities.
-Observe their time-honored farming and pasturing practices, gaining
+          visit to the **Baima Snow Mountain Nature Conservation Bureau**.
+Learn about the vital and

-          a deeper appreciation for their intimate connection to the land and the rhythms
+          multifaceted work being done to protect the rich biodiversity of Baima Snow

-          of nature in rural Yunnan.
+          Mountain Nature Reserve and its fragile surrounding ecosystems.
         image:
           type: ImageBlock
-          url: /images/LJ-icon11.jpg
+          url: /images/LJ-icon9.jpg
           altText: Placeholder text
           elementId: ''
           styles: